panzerdp/dmitripavlutin.com/content/posts/098-everything-about-null/index.md

 greetObject();       // => throws an error
 ```

+These practices let you avoid dealing with `null` at all.

 ## 5. *null* vs *undefined*

-`undefined` is also a special value meaning a missing value. `undefined` means a variable or object property that is uninitialized.
+`undefined` is the value of an uninitialized variable or object property.

 For example, if you declare a variable without assigning an initial value, accessing such variable evaluates to `undefined`: